Azure/Industrial-IoT/README.md

 This module requires the .NET Core SDK V1.1.
 You can build the module from Visual Studio 2017 by opening the solution file, right clicking the GatewayApp.NetCore project and selecting "publish".

 # Configuring the Module
 The OPC UA nodes whose values should be published to Azure IoT Hub can be configured by creating a "publishednodes.json" file.
 This file is auto-generated and persisted by the module automatically when using the Publisher's OPC UA server interface from a client.
-If you want to create the file manually, below is a sample publishednodes.json file:
+If you want to create the file manually instead, below is the format of the SAMPLE publishednodes.json file:
 ```
 [
   {